EshaRoda/TwitterApp-Project/README.md

 # TwitterApp-Project

-[Contribution guidelines for this project] (docs/tweetsComposer.png)
+[Contribution guidelines for this project] - docs folder